rot256/noise-extension-ask/ask.md

 The Additional Symmetric Keys API is centered around labels and chains:
-**labels** are arbitrary byte strings, each label allows the construction of a **chain** based on the value of the label and the current SymmetricState value.
+**labels** are arbitrary byte strings, each label allows the construction of a **chain** based on the value of the label and the current `SymmetricState` value.
-Each chain can then be **invoked** any number of times to generate a arbitrary amount of key material, the API exposed by this extension consists of 3 methods:

-* **EnableASK()**: Enables ASK, by setting a boolean `ask_enable = true`, which causes ASK master keys to be derived.
+An arbitrary amount of key material can be extracted from every chain.
+The API consists of 2 methods:

-* **InitializeASK(labels)**:
+* **InitASK(label)**:
-  If ASK is enabled and an non-empty ASK master key is available, the function makes a set of labels and initializes a chain for each label.
-  This method can be called multiple times, both during and after the handshake and replaces any previous ASK chains when called.
+  Initializes a chain for the given label.

 * **GetASK(label)**:
-  Assuming ASK is enabled and initialized, returns the next key from the appropriate chain, and advances the appropriate ASK chain key, deleting the previous chain key.
+  Assuming that a chain has been initialized for the label this method returns the next key from the appropriate chain and advances the chain to enable forward secrecy for ASK outputs.

 # 3. Security considerations